tommyettinger/cringe/README.md

 plus if u use this

-u dont need to understand how this works
+u dont need 2 understand how this works

 ```java
     public float nextExclusiveFloat () {